-Roofing including roof space

-Repair category: 2

-Notes ROOF COVERING: The roof coverings are original.
+Roofing including roof space Repair category: 2 Notes ROOF COVERING: A number of slates were noted to be loose, missing and/or broken.
+Repairs are required.
+In the absence of stripping and re-covering, this roof structure will be an increasingly frequent source of maintenance expenditure.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-In the absence of stripping and relaying, on-going and increasing maintenance expenditure should be anticipated.
+Some ridge tiles are damaged.
+Valley gutters require regular inspection.
+Some roof leaks are evident.
+FLAT ROOFS: No obvious significant defects were noted to the flat roof covering.
+It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.
 ROOF VOID: No obvious significant defects were noted during the inspection of the roof space, within the limitations imposed on the inspection.

 Rainwater fittings

-Repair category: 1
+Repair category:

 Notes No significant disrepair was noted to the rainwater goods.
 Allowing leaves, moss, and other debris to accumulate and create blockages is one of the most frequent causes of gutter-related dampness problems.
 The weight of the accumulated material can cause gutters to leak at joints or even to collapse completely.
 However, all of this may be prevented by cleaning gutters frequently, preferably twice a year.